 Joint Japan/ World Bank Graduate Scholarship Program (JJ/WBGSP)

-The Joint Japan/ World Bank Graduate Scholarship Program (JJ/WBGSP) is in its 17th year, awarding scholarships to individuals from World Bank member countries.
-These students will then undertake graduate studies at universities renowned for their development research and teaching.
+The Joint Japan/ World Bank Graduate Scholarship Program (JJ/WBGSP) awards scholarships to individuals from World Bank member countries.
+These students then undertake graduate studies at universities renowned for their development research and teaching.

 Organization of American States (OAS)

 The Open Society Institute (OSI) is a private, grant-based foundation in New York City that serves as the hub of the Soros foundations network, a global group of autonomous organizations in more than 50 countries.
 OSI and the network aim to promote open societies through efforts to shape government policy and support education, media, public health, and human and women's rights, as well as social, legal, and economic reform.
 OSI initiatives award grants, scholarships, and fellowships throughout the year on a regular basis.